PrattGamer/PrattGamer/README.md

 # About Me

-Hello! 👋 I'm Pratyay Naskar, an experienced developer, and the founder, director, and CEO at Imaginatrix Technologies.
+Hello! 👋 I'm Pratyay Naskar, an experienced Full Stack Developer, and the founder, director, and CEO at Imaginatrix Technologies.
 With a rich history in the computer software industry, I bring a diverse skill set and a passion for creating innovative solutions.
-Here's a snapshot of my professional journey:
+Here's a detailed look at my professional journey:

 ## Experience